jhalon/jhalon.github.io/_posts/2020-04-16-utilizing-syscalls-in-csharp-2.md

 Now that we have our VirtualProtect function implemented, let's return to our `Syscall.cs` file, and execute the VirtualProtect function against our `memoryAddress` pointer to give it read-write-execute permissions.

-At the same time, let's make sure we make this an __IF__ statement.
+At the same time, let's put this native function inside an __IF__ statement.
 That way if the function fails, we can throw a [Win32Exception ](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.win32exception?view=netframework-4.8) to show us the error code and stop execution.

-Also, make sure to add the `using System.ComponentModel;` statement to the top of you code so that you can use the Win32Exception class.
+Also, make sure to add the `using System.ComponentModel;` directive at the top of your code.
+This way, you'll be able to use the Win32Exception class.

 Upon doing this, our code should look like the following: